build-on-aws/content/AUTHOR_QUICK_START.md

 ---
 ```

 While writing your draft, review the [Content Review Checklist](/CONTENT_REVIEW_CHECKLIST.md) to make sure your content addresses these items.
 Taking care of these items before submitting your content will speed up the time to review.
+Please also take a look at the [FAQ](/FAQ.md) as we have extended standard Markdown with a number of useful extensions for embedded media, table of content, displaying code, and more.

 ### 4. Submit Pull Request for Review and Publishing

-Once you've written your content, add your content to the content repo forked into your own account and submit a pull request from your fork to the BuildOn.AWS content repository main branch.
+Once you've written your content, add your content to the branch in your forked copy of `content` in your own account and submit a pull request from that branch.
 You can do this using the GitHub UI or clone the repo locally.
 The instructions below are to clone the repo locally.

 At the end of these steps, you'll end up with your directory structure looking like this: